 Smith Point Marina marine gas station.
 Photo by Meg Wallen.

 Our research vessel is a center console 2008 May-craft 1800 Skiff fitted with a 90 hp Yamaha 4-stroke engine.
 Her name, Ahoya, combines Georgetown University's mascot (Hoya) and the maritime saying Ahoy!
-So far she has been a reliable little boat, and has proven herself a few times in rough seas.
-She is simple.
-No fancy stereo or the like, but she is fully equipped with the latest safety gear (thanks West Marine!), and has plenty of storage, a durable build, and great deck space which is a huge plus for photographing dolphin dorsal fins.
-She can handle a crew of five people, but that gets a bit crowded; we prefer four.
 When she is not in use, she resides on her slip at Smith Point Marina, which provides easy access to our field site and gas, or might be at Jett's Marine getting serviced.
 During the winter months, we keep her safe in a garage at Georgetown University.

 Wildlife